ICRAR/libprofit/docs/api.rst

    An error string indicating that an error related to this profile was detected.
 The error string can be set either during the profile initialization or during the image creation process.
-Users should check that there is no error in any of the profiles after making a model.
+Users should check that there is no error in any of the profiles after making a model using :func:`profit_get_error`.

 .. member:: bool profit_profile.convolve: